grnet/e-science/orka/README.md

 ## Create ~okeanos image for personal Orka server (for administrators)

+The python script deploy_orka_server.py can be used either for creating an ~okeanos Orka server image or starting an Orka server created by such an image.
+Before using the script as image creator, the following packages must be installed
-Setup the user environment to run the python deploy script (tested in Debian 8 ~okeanos bare image):
+(tested in Debian 8 ~okeanos bare image):

     sudo apt-get update
     sudo apt-get install -y git